Police Officer

 Opportunities

 We have more specialty units than any other department in the state.
-Some of our follow-up units include traffic, harbor, major crimes, crisis response, SWAT, arson and bombs, K9, collaborative (community) policing, forensics, training, and relational policing unit.
+Some of our follow-up units include Traffic, Harbor, Major Crimes, Crisis Response, SWAT, Arson and Bombs, K9, Collaborative (Community) Policing, Forensics, Training, and the Relational Policing Unit.

 Seattle PD: Justice is an Adventure